 Office: Bobbitt Visual Arts Center, Room 209

 Jessica is our go to for all things Bobbitt.
-As our department secretary, she can find almost anything put to her in little to no time with a smile and laugh.
+As our department admin, she can find almost anything put to her in little to no time with a smile and laugh.
 Her fun and happy-go-lucky attitude make the lobby a whole different world.
 Jessica knows all of the students and happily greets those who wander into Bobbitt from other departments.
 Her knowledge stems from years of being in the department.
 If you're trying to find a print, ask Jessica.
 If you need nails to hang a gallery piece, ask Jessica.
 If you need a quick fix to a printer or scanner problem you've been battling with for hours, ask Jessica--she'll have it fixed in 20 seconds.
 So, if you come to Bobbitt with questions, search out the little dark haired woman behind the glass windows quietly talking to her computer, she will always send you in the right direction.

 Office: Bobbitt Visual Arts Center